shahadpichen/zerodrive/README.md

-# Private Drive
+# ZeroBox

-**Private Drive** is a tool that keeps your Google Drive files secure with end-to-end encryption.
+**ZeroBox** is a tool that keeps your Google Drive files secure with end-to-end encryption.
 Here’s what you need to know:

 ## Key Features